APUNJIA/TCM-PEH/Active Directory Portion/Attacking Active Directory/Post Compromise Attacks/Post Domain Compromise Attack Strategy.md

 2) We can request access to any resource or system on the domain
 3) Golden tickets == complete access to every machine

-We use mimikatz for this attack.
+We use [[Mimikatz]] for this attack.
 We can use this tool to obtain the information necessary to perform this attack.

 ![[Pasted image 20240829180416.png]]